DoktorSAS/NoModulePowershell/0 - Documentation/DataStructure/HashMap.md

 # HashMap.ps1 Function Documentation

 The `HashMap.ps1` file within the NoModulePowershell library provides a comprehensive suite of functions for managing hashmaps (hashtables) in PowerShell.
-It includes functionalities for creating hashmaps, adding key-value pairs, removing pairs, updating values, and retrieving data based on keys.
-This script is a powerful tool for handling key-value paired data, offering fast retrieval and efficient data organization.
-HashMap.ps1 is crucial for scripts that require quick access to data, easy data updates, and structured data storage in key-value format
+It includes functionalities for creating hashmaps, adding key-Value pairs, removing pairs, updating values, and retrieving data based on keys.
+This script is a powerful tool for handling key-Value paired data, offering fast retrieval and efficient data organization.
+HashMap.ps1 is crucial for scripts that require quick access to data, easy data updates, and structured data storage in key-Value format

 ## List of Functions